Stefan the First-Crowned: Coronation and autocephaly

 Having long wanted to call himself king, Stefan set about procuring a royal crown from the papacy.
 It is not clear what Stefan promised in regard to the status of the Catholic Church, which had numerous adherents in the western and coastal parts of his realm, but a papal legate finally arrived in 1217 and crowned Stefan.
 In 1217 Stefan Nemanjić declared his independence from Byzantium and was crowned as king, adopting the title: "Crowned King and Autocrat of all Serbian and coastal lands".
 The influence of the Catholic Church in Serbia did not last long but angered Serbian clergy.
-Many opposed Stefan's coronation, with Sava protesting by leaving Serbia and returning to Mount Athos.
+Many opposed Stefan's coronation.
 Later Serbian churchmen were also bothered by Stefan's relations with the papacy; while Stefan and Sava's contemporary Domentian wrote that the coronation was performed by a papal legate, a century later Theodosius the Hilandarian claimed that Stefan was crowned by Sava.
 The contradiction led some Serbian historians to conclude that Stefan underwent two coronations, first by the legate and in 1219 by Sava, but modern scholars tend to agree that only the former took place.

+The disagreements surrounding Stefan's coronation were definitively resolved in 2018 by finding evidences that the papal legate never came to Serbia and that Stefan was actually crowned by his brother Sava in 1219.